natalieagus/50005/docs/Problem Set/10-dns.md

 ### Background: DNS Spoofing and Cache Poisoning

 DNS responses are not always secure.
 In traditional DNS, the resolver accepts the first valid-looking response it receives.
-Attackers can exploit this by sending a fake DNS reply faster than the real one — a method known as **DNS spoofing** or **cache poisoning**.
+Attackers can exploit this by sending a fake DNS reply faster than the real one.
+This is a method known as **DNS spoofing** or **cache poisoning**.
 Once poisoned, a resolver may serve incorrect answers to all users relying on it.

 To prevent this, DNSSEC (DNS Security Extensions) allows resolvers to verify the authenticity of responses using cryptographic signatures.